Support

 Determining Income

-A parent’s income is generally the amount from line 150 of the T1 General Tax Return, if they earn their income as an employee.
+A parent’s income is usually the amount from line 150 of the T1 General Tax Return if they earn their income as an employee.
 The correct amount of income to use when a person is self-employed or receives income from sources other than employment can be more difficult to determine.
-Sometimes help from a professional, such as an accountant, is required.
+Sometimes, help from a professional, such as an accountant, is required.

-In some situations, the total income reported for a single tax year doesn’t fairly represent a parent’s income.
+In some situations, the total income reported for a single tax year does not fairly represent a parent’s income.
 This can be due to factors such as fluctuations in income from year-to-year or certain non-traditional sources of income.
-In these cases the court can consider the average income over the past three years
+In these cases, the court can consider the average income over the past three years.

 Imputing Income

-Sometimes a parent may not disclose all of their income, or intentionally lower the amount of income they earn, rather than pay the required amount of child support.
-In cases such as these the court can “impute” income to that parent.
+Sometimes, a parent may not disclose all of their income.
+They may also intentionally lower the amount of income they earn.
+In cases such as these, the court can impute income to that parent.
 The notion of imputing income allows the court to treat a parent as if they have a higher level of income than was reported.

-When considering whether to impute income, courts may consider the parent’s lifestyle and whether it indicates that their income is different than what is reported.
-When a parent is self-employed they may also consider whether business expense deductions are reasonable, regardless of whether they were allowed by the Canada Revenue Agency (CRA).
+Courts may consider whether the parent’s lifestyle indicates that their income is different than what is reported.
+When a parent is self-employed, they may also consider whether business expense deductions are reasonable.
+This is the case even if the Canada Revenue Agency allowed them.

-The obligation to support a child is so critical that the courts can also consider what a parent is capable of making, not just what they say they are making.
-When imputing income on the basis of underemployment, the court will consider what is reasonable under the circumstances.
-The age, education, experience, skills and health of the parent are factors to be considered, as well as availability of work, freedom to re-locate and other obligations.
+The obligation to support a child is so critical that the courts can also look at whether a parent is underemployed.
+This means they look at what the parent would be able to make, not just what they say they are making.
+When doing this, the court will consider what is reasonable under the circumstances.
+The age, education, experience, skills and health of the parent are factors to be considered.
+Availability of work, freedom to re-locate and other obligations are also considered.

-Imputing income enables the courts to establish a fair level of child support and ensure that a child continues to benefit from the financial means of both parents.
+Imputing income enables the courts to establish a fair level of child support.
+It ensures that the child continues to benefit from the financial means of both parents.

 Income Disclosure